Diana Lamplugh

 Diana Lamplugh OBE born Diana Elizabeth Howell (30 July 1936 – 18 August 2011) was a British charity founder and campaigner.
 After her adult daughter's disappearance, she and her husband, Paul, established a charity that became the leading resource for women in the UK who are being harassed.

 Life

 Lamplugh was born in Cheltenham in 1936.
 She was an independent but not an academic child.
 She left Westonbirt, a private school in Gloucestershire, when she was sixteen having been told that she was destined to be a secretary.
 Her father thought she could be an actor and taught her to project her voice.
 She didn't become an actor but the confidence of her voice was to be useful later.

 She married Paul Lamplugh and they had four children.
 Paul worked as a solicitor and Diana and a business partner started a company called Slimnastics.
 She wrote a book about her idea.
-In 1986 their second child Suzy Lamplugh disappearred.
+In 1986 their second child Suzy Lamplugh disappeared.
 Suzy was an estate agent and she had gone to meet a client but she was never seen again.